exakat/php-static-analysis-tools/README.md

 Tools to review the way PHP code was written and more.

+* [Pahout](https://github.com/wata727/pahout) - A pair programming partner for writing better PHP.
+* [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) - An easy to use tool, that allows to use CodeSniffer and PHP-CS-Fixer in simple way.
+* [PHPas](https://github.com/BaseMax/PHPAS.git) - A tool for format and beautify the style of PHP code with my style.
+* [PHPArkitect](https://github.com/phparkitect/arkitect) - PHPArkitect helps you to keep your PHP codebase coherent and solid, by permitting to add some architectural constraint check to your workflow.
 * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) - PHPCS checks the code for a large range of coding standard.
-* [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) - An easy to use tool, that allows to use CodeSniffer and PHP-CS-Fixer in simple way.
 * [PHPCheckstyle](https://github.com/PHPCheckstyle/phpcheckstyle) - A tool to help adhere to certain coding conventions.
+* [PHP Doc Check](https://github.com/NielsdeBlaauw/php-doc-check) - Uses complexity metrics to enforce documentation conventions on non-trivial functions.
 * [PHP formatter](https://github.com/mmoreram/php-formatter) - This PHP formatter aims to provide you some bulk actions for you PHP projects to ensure their consistency.
-* [Pahout](https://github.com/wata727/pahout) - A pair programming partner for writing better PHP.
-* [PHP Doc Check](https://github.com/NielsdeBlaauw/php-doc-check) - Uses complexity metrics to enforce documentation conventions on non-trivial functions.
+* [TLint](https://github.com/tighten/tlint) - This is an opinionated code linter (with growing support for auto-formatting!) for Tighten flavored code conventions for Laravel and PHP.

 ### DIY

 Libraries that may be the base for a home-made static analyzer.

 * [Deptrac](https://github.com/sensiolabs-de/deptrac.git) - A static code analysis tool to enforce rules for dependencies between software layers.
+* [PHP Architecture Tester](https://github.com/carlosas/phpat) - Easy to use architecture testing tool for PHP
 * [PHP-cfg](https://github.com/ircmaxell/php-cfg) - A Control Flow Graph implementation in PHP.
 Written by IrcMaxwell.
 * [PHP coupling detector](https://github.com/akeneo/php-coupling-detector) - Check that code has no unwanted coupled classes.
 * [PHP Parser](https://github.com/nikic/PHP-Parser) - Written in PHP by Nikita Popov and based on actual grammar of PHP.